Skip to content

 Level selection varies based on individual approach and timeframe.

-Janus Atlas provides 50 selectable alerts organized into two categories: Individual Alerts (36) for specific high-interest levels, and Grouped Alerts (14) for context levels grouped by category.
+Janus Atlas provides 58 selectable alerts organized into three categories: Individual Alerts (40) for specific high-interest levels, Grouped Alerts (14) for context levels grouped by category, and Anchored VWAP Alerts (4) for manual AVWAP anchor touches.

 Specific high-interest levels.
 Each fires for one exact level.